softmagnet/tp/docs/DeveloperGuide.md

         1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
     2. Add a `TuitionClass` with a clash in `CLASS_TIMING` with an existing `TuitionClass`: `addclass cn/CS2103T ct/MON 10:30-12:30 r/70 l/Nex Tuition Center`
     3. Expected: `The operation aborted because it will introduce a clash in class timing.` and the `TuitionClass` does not get added to the `Classes` Tab.

+### Locating a class by name: `findname`
+1. Test case: No students has a name that matches the search term used
+    1. Prerequisites: TimesTable contain multiple students.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using a name that currently do not exist: `findname Jennifer`.
+    3. Expected: `0 persons listed!` message shown and no students shown in `Students` tab.

+2. Test case: A student is found with name that matches search term.
+    1. Prerequisites: TimesTable contain multiple students.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using a single name that currently exists: `findname alex`.
+    3. Expected: `1 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh` and `David Li`.
+3. Test case: Multiple students have names that matches search term.
+    1. Prerequisites: TimesTable contain multiple students.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using part of a name that currently exists: `findname li`.
+    3. Expected: `3 persons listed!` message shown and 3 students shown in `Students` tab, namely `Charlotte Oliveiro`, `David Li` and `Angelica Holcomb`.

+### Locating a class by name: `findclass`
+1. Test case: No `TuitionClass` matches the search term used.
+    1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
+    2. Find `TuitionClass`es with `CLASS_TIMING` of `WED`: `findclass WED`
+    3. Expected: `0 classes listed!` and tab switched to `Classes` tab.

+2. Test case: `TuitionClass`es match the search term used.
+    1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
+    2. Find `TuitionClass`es with `CLASS_TIMING` of 'MON': `findclass mon`
+    3. Expected: `2 classes listed!` and tab switched to `Classes` tab.
+The `Classes` Tab contains 2 `TuitionClass`es with `CLASS_TIMING` of `MON`.

+3. Test case: `TuitionClass`es match the multiple search terms used.
+    1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
+    2. Find `TuitionClass`es with `CLASS_TIMING` of `MON` and `11:30-13:30`: `findclass mon 11:30-13:30`
+    3. Expected: `1 classes listed!` and tab switched to `Classes` tab.
+The `Classes` Tab contains 1 `TuitionClass` with `CLASS_TIMING` of `MON` and `11:30-13:30`.

 ### Locating a class by name: `findclassname`